frankiannelli/serverless-workshop/workshop.md

-we set deletion policy so if the stack gets removed we keep the data. properties sets the table name from the env variable then we have attribute definititions. we specify the key attributes to be used for primary and secondary keys. for this notes table we can have userid and timestamp as primary key and we can have a global secondary index on the note attribute. so we need to define all these attributes as a list or array
+we set deletion policy so if the stack gets removed we keep the data. properties sets the table name from the env variable then we have attribute definititions. we specify the key attributes to be used for primary and secondary keys. for this notes table we can have userid and timestamp as primary key and we can have a global secondary index on the note_id. so we need to define all these attributes as a list or array
 - user_id is string
 - timestamp is number
 - note_id is string